samiserbey/java_masterclass_course/src/udemy_course/section3/README.md

 - long (64 bits)

-- float (32 bits)
+- float (32 bits) => use `f` to tell compiler to treat literal as float instead of double eg. 2.4f
-- double (64 bits) => double is faster so its highly recommend to use it over float
+- double (64 bits) => double is faster so its highly recommend to use it over float. use `d` to tell compiler that literal is double and not integer eg. 2d
 - NOTE: float or double are not great for precise calculations. we should use **BigDecimal**.